NoFloCo Fire Mitigation Posse

 We generally mark trees and habitat zones three days before a workday.
 We do this to ensure that we know property boundaries, have been thoughtful about which trees will be eliminated, to ensure we maintain and improve habitat for wildlife, and to protect trees to which property owners have an emotional attachment.

 All NoFloCo burns have a Teller County Burn Permit in the name of the property owner.
 We follow best practices, and are hosting a Certified Control Burn training for NoFloCo soon.
 We always have a safety check-in table, with safety sign-ins and reminders for all attendees.
 We bring a type 7 Fire Engine to all burns, to be prepared for the worst case emergency.
 Our NoFloCo slash burns only occur after notifying the Sheriff’s Department, the local Fire Department, the Office of Emergency Management, and the County Commissioners.
 We have dozens of fire monitors when we burn, burn only on approved burn days, and notify the public beforehand.
 All this is over and above the requirements from Teller County.
+(As of October 2023 and the edited Ordinance #17 for Teller County, NoFloCo has ceased its burning operations.)

 If anyone has any issue or concern about our safety procedures, we welcome them to call us or to make an unannounced visit to any of our work days.
-Our phone number and email addresses are posted publicly many places (runningman2626@yahoo.com 719-839-0860) and we will happily and respectfully address any concerns anyone has.
+Our phone number and email addresses are posted publicly many places donmoore@nofloco.org or 719-839-0860) and we will happily and respectfully address any concerns anyone has.
 If they have criticisms that we can learn from we are very willing to listen and adapt as necessary.

 Lots to unpack in this 2 minute video of a recent NoFloCo Workday in Spring Valley Subdivision.
 One, notice the age range, fitness level range, and skill range.
 Everyone can help.
 Whether you are operating a power-saw or a stew ladle, your help is appreciated and necessary.